Environment and service variables

 Fleet environment and service variables

-Environment and service variables defined on the fleet level are available to all devices in that fleet, unless they are redefined with a variable of the same name on the device level.
+Environment and service variables defined at the fleet level are available to all devices in that fleet unless they are redefined with a variable of the same name at the device level.

 They can be found from the application summary page under the Environment Variables and Service Variables tabs.

 To define a new variable, click the Add variable button in the upper-left corner:

 For service variables, you will be asked to select a service from the drop-down menu.

 Define a name and value for your variable.
 Click Add to apply to all devices in your fleet that do not have their own values defined:

 Your new environment or service variable will show up in the list, where it can easily be edited or removed: